christophergandrud/spatialWeights/README.md

 This R package is designed to implement some of the spatial weights discussed in [Neumayer and Plumper (2010)](http://eprints.lse.ac.uk/30750/1/Making%20spatial%20analysis%20operational(lsero).pdf).

-The package's focus is additionally on weights in time-series cross-sectional data.
+The package's focus is on weights in time-series cross-sectional data.
 It can find spatial weights and test statistics for spatial autocorrelation (Moran's I) on a per-time interval basis.
 It can be important to test for spatial autocorrelation on a per-time interval basis in order to assess if a spatial autocorrelation process is temporally bounded.

 Examples
 --------